StackVista/stackstate-docs/use/metrics/k8sTs-explore-metrics.md

 # Explore metrics

-Execute any PromQL query using the metrics explorer.
-The query result is shown in a chart for the selected time range and in table form showing the last value for each time serie.
+Open the metrics explorer from the bottom of the StackState main menu and use it to execute any PromQL query using the metrics explorer.
+The query result is shown in a chart for the selected time range and in a table showing the last value for each time serie, including the values for all labels.

 ![Metrics Explorer](../../.gitbook/assets/k8s/k8s-metrics-explorer.png)